See Stranger Things’ Joseph Quinn Meet Metallica—and Jam Out to "Master of Puppets" With the Band - E! Online

 On the topic of "Master of Puppets," Joseph noted that he had the song on repeat for two years.
 He added, "I feel very connected to you guys."

-The actor became even more connected to rockers when they asked him "to go jam" backstage.
+The actor became even more connected to the rockers when they asked him "to go jam" backstage.
 After shredding on the six-string with the band, Joseph was gifted a red guitar equipped with all their signatures.

 And although the 29-year-old teased that he was "a bit rusty," the group was more than impressed.